Abboodash/nvim.lua/README.md

 ## Requirements

-I'm too lazy to right this for now
+I'm too lazy to right this for now.

 ## 📦 Setup